sindresorhus/sindresorhus.github.com/source/content/apps/dato.md

 ---
 title: Dato
-subtitle: Better menu bar clock with calendar and time zones
+subtitle: Calendar events and world clocks in your menu bar
 date: 2019-07-13
 platforms:
   - macOS